klasch5town/spray/README.md

 - [x] create a row with given header
 - [x] convert spreadsheet (Excel) into YAML file
+- [ ] rework parameter structure and handling
 - [ ] add a row/entry with data
   - [ ] one-shot via command line
   - [ ] interactive: asking for each column via command line